Freed Family Pitch Competition

 Who Should Apply

 Undergraduate entrepreneurs from The University of Texas at Austin are welcome to apply!
-The participating team must contain at least one primary team member who is enrolled as an undergraduate student full or part-time for the academic Fall 2024.
+Applicant teams must contain at least one primary team member who is enrolled as an undergraduate student full or part-time for the academic Fall 2025

 Entrepreneurship is for everyone—teams of all backgrounds and innovative products across any industry are encouraged to apply.
 Top industries represented in previous years include: social impact, entertainment, robotics, mobile app development, SaaS, ed tech and healthcare tech.

-Important: ONLY undergraduates will be invited to pitch at the finals.
+Important: ONLY undergraduate students of UT Austin will be allowed to participate in the competition sessions.
 See competition rule book for full eligibility rules and requirements.

 What Do You Win